BrooksPoltl/WordWise/FEATURES.md

-# WiseWord Feature Requirements
+# AlignWrite Feature Requirements

-This document outlines the requirements for the key features of WiseWord.
+This document outlines the requirements for the key features of AlignWrite.

 ## Spell Checking